Table of Contents

 - Seen generally in children under 13 years old

 Pneumonias can be very serious for people living with HIV.
 However, there are many things you can do to avoid getting pneumonia, including getting vaccinated against pneumonia, flu, COVID-19, and RSV (if you are over 60).
-In addition, if your CD4 counts are low (below 200), there are some medicines you can take to prevent yourself from getting pneumonia.
+In addition, if your CD4 counts are low (below 200), you can take medicines to prevent getting pneumonia.
 It is important that you get regular medical care to make sure you are receiving the right treatments for you.